There is a Flower, the Lesser Celandine,

 Age might but take the things Youth needed not!

-We are busy working to bring William Wordsworth's "The Small Celandine" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "The Small Celandine" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Small Celandine" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.